Mom, it’s time for the quiz!

 Mom!
 This is for the edification of our readers from India and Pakistan!

-You mean the people who are filing out of the room right now?
+You mean the people who are leaving the room right now?

 Mom….if you could possibly be quiet for 5 seconds.
 They’re always getting into trouble.